 “He won’t be able to work for the immediate future,” Howley said.

 Ruzika left Goldman Sachs in 2011 after almost 30 years with the New York-based bank.
-He was preparing to start Dublin Hill in Greenwich, Connecticut, with Howley, who previously worked at Sempra Energy (SRE) and Tudor Investment Corp., and Lance Bakrow, a former Goldman Sachs trader who ran his own firm, Greenwich Energy Solutions in Connecticut.
+He was preparing to start Dublin Hill in Greenwich, Connecticut, with Howley, who previously worked at Sempra Energy (SRE:US) and Tudor Investment Corp., and Lance Bakrow, a former Goldman Sachs trader who ran his own firm, Greenwich Energy Solutions in Connecticut.

 Ruzika joined Goldman Sachs in 1982 as a silver and gold trader and later became head of natural gas trading in 1996, according to a February 2011 memo sent to employees when he left.
 Ruzika was named a partner in 1998 and that year started Goldman Sachs’s electricity business before becoming head of global commodities in 2000.